gsbingo17/firestore-migration-assessment/firestore_operator_checker_README.md

 - For large files, make sure you have enough available RAM or split the files accordingly.
 - With the exception of operators used, there is no logging of the file contents.
 - Temporary files are created in `/tmp` and are automatically cleaned up when the script exits.
+- The script handles both `--option=value` and `--option value` argument formats for flexibility.

 ## License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)